garfix/nligems/data/semiprecious/margie.md

-MARGIE is based on the Schank's Conceptual Dependency framework.
+MARGIE is based on Roger Schank's Conceptual Dependency framework.
 From the input it receives, it creates inferences and is able to paraphrase a text.

 Examples: